 For more information about the Revolving Loan Fund please contact Sanya Vitale.

-The MI-SBTDC network is a grassroots advocate for small businesses working in partnership with local resources to grow and strengthen companies.
-New ventures, in particular, may be unfamiliar with funding sources and support services.
-The MI-SBTDC works hard throughout the state to uncover opportunities and build relationships with organizations that makes a real difference to entrepreneurs.
+The MI-SBDC network is a statewide organization dedicated to working with small businesses in partnership with local resources to grow and strengthen our local economy.
+The MI-SBDC works hard throughout the state to uncover opportunities and build relationships with organizations that makes a real difference to entrepreneurs.

-The State Headquarters, located at Grand Valley State University , supports 12 regional offices and over 30 satellite offices, each providing counseling and training to small business owners and entrepreneurs throughout the 83 counties in Michigan through a cooperative agreement with the U.S. Small Business Administration.
+The Lead Center, located at Grand Valley State University, supports 11 regional offices, each providing no cost advising and training to small business owners and entrepreneurs throughout the 83 counties in Michigan through a cooperative agreement with the U.S. Small Business Administration and the Michigan Economic Development Corporation.

 The two satellite offices which serve the Niles area are listed below.
 For more information online please click here.